validate-io/less-than/README.md

 ## Notes

-This method validates that both the `comparator` and the `value` are of type `number` before making the comparison.
-For non-numeric arguments, the method returns `false`.
+This method validates that the `value` is of type `number` before making the comparison.
+For non-numeric values, the method returns `false`.

 ## Examples